futoin/specs/draft/ftn8_security_concept.md

 ### 2.1.8.
 Forward Secrecy

-General rules well-known cryptography practices apply here:
+General rules of well-known cryptography practices apply here:

 - Use modern TLS, SSH, IPSec or other type of secure channel with  perfect forward secrecy characteristics.
 - Use only secure symmetric key exchange.